 echo APPSMITH_CUSTOM_DOMAIN=appsmith.mycustomdomain.com >> "$new_path"/stacks/configuration/docker.env

-You can also move your certificate to the new container by running following commands:
+You can also move your certificate to the new container by running the following commands:

 mkdir -pv "$new_path"/stacks/letsencrypt

 sudo cp -rfv "$old_path"/data/certbot/conf/* "$new_path"/stacks/letsencrypt

 Let's bring down the old instance in full now: